pascallouisperez/reflext/README.md

     {alias[string]}

+### Interfaces

+Matching against interfaces is a little more tricky, because it's not possible to create a value whose type if the interface (values will _implement_ the interface only).
+For this use case, you can pass `reflect.Type` directly as part of variadic `args` to `Compile` or `MustCompile`.

+Concretelly, let's say you have

+    type MyAwesomeInterface interface ...

+To match against it you would write

+    r := MustCompile("%T", reflect.TypeOf((*MyAwesomeInterface)(nil)).Elem())

 ### Handling Ambiguity

 Because the conjunctive form `|` has the highest precedence, you may run into cases where you need to disambiguate.
 Let's say you want to match a `map` of `string` to either `int` or `uint`, you may try